haipinglu/my-hugo-academic-web/content/authors/andrew-swift/_index.md

 superuser: false

 # Role/position
-role: Senior Clinical Research Fellow at University of Sheffield
+role: Professor of Cardiothoracic Radiology at University of Sheffield

 # Organizations/Affiliations
-organizations:
+# organizations:
-- name: University of Sheffield and Sheffield Teaching Hospitals NHS Foundation Trust
+# - name: University of Sheffield and Sheffield Teaching Hospitals NHS Foundation Trust
-  url: ""
+#   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: